Cauchy Random Features for Operator Learning in Sobolev Space: Numerical Experiments

 \section{Numerical Experiments}

 Numerical experiments are used to benchmark and compare our proposed random feature operator learning method to kernel-based method \cite{BATLLE2024kernel} and neural operator methods, including DeepONet \cite{DeepONet2021Lu} and FNO \cite{Li2020FourierNO}.
-To measure the generalization performance, we define relative test error for each estimator $\hat{G}: \Uc\to\Vc$ to be
+We measure the model performance by using an empirical relative error on a test set $U_{test}$:

 where $G:\Uc\to\Vc$ is the true operator.
 For any $v\in\Vc$, we take $\|v\|_{L^2(D_\Vc)} = \sqrt{ \int_{D_\Vc} |v(x)|^2 dx}$, which in turn is estimated by the function values at collocation points.
 We outline the setup of each problem in the following subsections.
 In all problems, $\Uc$ and $\Vc$ are spaces of real-valued functions defined on domains $D_\Uc, D_\Vc\subset\R^d$ for $d=1,2$.
 All the experiments are conducted using Python and our source codes are available online\footnote{\url{https://github.com/liaochunyang/RandomFeatureOperatorLearning}}.